 Bermudagrass is a warm season grass that is the preferred grass for many southern states and in parts of the transition zone.
 It produces a dense turf and can be started by seed and by vegetation.
 Generally, the types that are started vegetatively cannot be purchased in seed form.
 This grass offers good drought resistance.
 It is a full sun grass and does not do well in shade.

-Common, Blackjack, Guymon, Jackpot, Mirage, Mohawk, Princess, Riviera, Savannah, Sidney, Sultan, Sundevil II, Transcontinental
+Common Bermudgrass (least expensive of all Bermudagrass seed), Blackjack, Guymon, Jackpot, Mirage, Mohawk, Princess, Riviera, Sahara, Savannah, Sidney, Sultan, Sundevil II, Transcontinental,

 Savannah is used by the Texas Highway Department for roadsides and right-of-ways.
 It is a hardy grass that will take a lot of abuse.

 Midfield, Midiron, Midlawn, Patriot, Quickstand, Tifsport, Tifway 419 (popular for sports turf)

 Zoysiagrass is native to Japan.
 Depending on where you live, some varieties will perform better than others.
 Zenith, for example, works well in some parts of Florida while other varieties have been reported to fail.
 In the Transition Zone, Japonica and Meyer seem to do well because of better cold tolerance.
 Be sure to check your local university extension office for the best type for your area.

 Zoysiagrass produces a dense, drought resistant turf with good shade tolerance.
 At one time, zoysia grass plugs or sod were the primary method of establishment, but now you can choose from seeded varieties.
 Keep in mind that it will take the seed much longer to germinate and establish from seed.